John Frusciante’s Marshall JCM800

 Original source needed

-It’s possible that the JCM800 was one of John’s main two amps on the BSSM album.
-On the photo below, it is clear that there’s a cable going straight to it, and what’s probably even more important – during the BSSM tour in 1991, he used a pair of JCM800s extensively on stage.
-It seems that he probably liked the amp, and it makes sense that he would use the same model live as he used on the record.
+It’s plausible that the JCM800 was one of John’s two main amps for the BSSM sessions.
+In the footage, a cable is visibly plugged directly into the amp, and during the subsequent BSSM tour in 1991, John extensively used a pair of JCM800s on stage.
+This suggests he favored the amp and likely used the same model both live and in the studio.

 Another screenshot from the Funky Monks documentary, shows John playing through a JCM800.